 Vacancy rates are fairly straightforward to calculate, but there are some slight nuances that are important to understand as you begin to analyze them.
 The vacancy rate calculation is made up of three parts:

 - Net rentable area

-Lastly, net rentable area acts as the denominator in the vacancy rate calculation.
+Lastly, the net rentable area acts as the denominator in the vacancy rate calculation.
 To calculate the vacancy rate in a specific building you will use the building’s net rentable area.
 If you are calculating the vacancy rate of a submarket you will use the total net rentable area of office buildings within that submarket’s boundaries.

 When calculating vacancy, it is important to only include “currently” vacant or available space and not “upcoming” or “expected.”
 This is essential to accurately find what the vacancy rate is today.

 Vacancy Rates in Austin’s Major Submarkets